-1. Remove the fuel tank by taking out the two screws on the bottom of the chassis.
+☐ 1.
+Remove the fuel tank by taking out the two screws on the bottom of the chassis.

-☐ 2.
-Remove the fuel line, air cleaner, and tie-strap from the parts bag.
+2. Remove the fuel line, air cleaner, and tie-strap from the parts bag.

-☐ 3.
+- □ 3.
 Cut the fuel line in half.
 Route one of the lines from the nipple on the top of the muffler to the top of the fuel tank.
 Route the other fuel line from the nipple on the carburetor to the bottom of the fuel tank.
 Ensure that the fuel line is not kinked anywhere along the line.
-You may have to shorten the line to eliminate kinks.

-4. Re-install the fuel tank.
+You may have to shorten the line to eliminate kinks. - 4.
+Re-install the fuel tank.

 □ 5.
-Remove the air filter and tie strap from the parts bag.
 Thoroughly soak the air filter foam with some oil (not included) and then squeeze out the excess oil.
-A light machine oil (like 3-IN-ONE) will work well.
-Special oils made for air filters are also available in most hobby and motorcycle shops.
-Place the air filter onto the carburetor and secure it in place with the tie strap.
-Cut off the excess part of the strap.
+DuraTrax Air Filter Oil (DTXC2465) is available from your local hobby dealer.
+Attach the adapter tube to the air filter base with one of the included tie straps.
+Place the air filter onto the carburetor and secure it in place with the other included tie strap.
+Cut off the excess part off of both straps.